lambdaclass/concrete/ROADMAP.md

    importer, compose with package-level budgets, and reject capability/allocation/ trust/platform/evidence/assumption/supply-chain fact drift until explicitly accepted.
+   The first report view should be deliberately small and agent-readable:
+   `concrete audit dependency <pkg>` or the package-audit bundle must show `public capabilities`, `allocation`, `trusted/Unsafe/extern`, `assumptions`, `minimum evidence`, `platform`, `license`, and `source hash` in a stable table.
+This report is the thing an AI assistant, reviewer, or CI policy reads before accepting a dependency update.
 9. Add dependency trust policy: trust widening across boundaries, review and inheritance.
 10. Add package-level assumption inheritance: dependency assumptions must be